SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • You choose when to capture.

-• The instrument preserves the reading faithfully.
+• The instrument preserves the submitted reading faithfully.

 WHAT IS CAPTURED